 A tornado is basically a violent wind funnel and while many seem to occur in North America, they’re not limited there by any means.

-Typically, tornadoes are preceded by strong storms, but not always so pay attention if a bad storm hits and you’re in a tornado-prone region.
+Typically, tornadoes are preceded by strong storms, but not always so pay attention if a bad storm hits your area and you’re in a tornado-prone region.
 If it gets dark suddenly or you hear a strong rushing sound then you need to turn your radio on and seek shelter, especially if you spot the trademark funnel cloud heading your way.

 There is a myth that tornadoes don’t cross rivers or bodies of water: that’s what it is, a myth.
 They can and do cross water, and mountains and all types of rough terrain.
 Again, a trusty emergency radio will come in handy, especially if internet or phone lines are down.

 One thing to remember: if you’re in a hotel room during a tornado, stay away from windows and head as far into a room’s interior as possible to avoid flying glass and other swirling debris.
 If your bathroom doesn't have a window, that might be your best bet.
 If you have time, pull the mattress off the bed so you can use it as protection.

-Be familiar with any evacuation routes and if you’re told to leave, leave.
+Be familiar with any evacuation routes and if you’re told to leave, leave immediately.
 Hanging in there to ‘ride out the storm’ is, how shall I say, plain stupid.
 Yes, you might survive the storm.
 Or you might get stranded or hurt and someone else could lose their life trying to save you.
 If you have a car, make sure it’s packed with your first aid kit, tires properly inflated, plenty of gas in the tank, and a few snacks and drinks to hold you over in case businesses shut down during your evacuation.

 And don't be fooled by a name: a hurricane is known as a cyclone in the South Pacific and Indian Oceans and a typhoon in the NW Pacific.

 Being in an earthquake can be paralyzing.
-I was caught in a major earthquake when I was a child – I slept through the levelling of our building and woke up to a devastated city I still remember decades later.
+I was caught in a major earthquake in Tehran when I was a child – I slept through the levelling of our building and woke up to a devastated city I still remember decades later.
 My father had bundled me into a car at the first tremor and in the process undoubtedly saved my life.

 If you live in an area prone to earthquakes then you’re probably familiar with the telltale signs.
 The earth will shake and the ground will roll until the earthquake stops of its own accord, and there's nothing you can do about it.
-If you're worried about the danger of earthquakes on your travels, check online before you go – the Global Seismic Hazard Assessment Program highlights the world’s earthquake-prone regions.
+If you're worried about the danger of earthquakes on your travels, check online before you go – the Global Seismic Hazard Assessment Program lists the world’s most earthquake-prone regions.

 A final word: when an emergency winds down and people's defenses have been weakened, security breakdowns sometimes happen; shops may be looted or supplies stolen.
-Even if the all-clear has sounded, stay watchful until you're returned to a place of safety.
+Even if the all-clear has sounded, stay watchful until you've returned to a place of safety.

 Have you ever been involved in a natural disaster?
 Any thoughts on how to protect yourself and minimize the dangers?
 Please comment below.